 According to Deb Perelman from Smitten Kitchen, “The secret to great French fries is to cook them twice.”
-She picked this tip up from food writer Jeffrey Steingarten’s book, The Man Who Ate Everything ($12.79, Amazon), in what she calls “one of my favorite French fry essays of all time.”
+She picked this tip up from food writer Jeffrey Steingarten’s book, The Man Who Ate Everything (Buy from Amazon, $18), in what she calls “one of my favorite French fry essays of all time.”

 How To Make Them